 - Medical School: Duke University School of Medicine, 1999

 - Residency: Yale University School of Medicine, 2000-2004

 - Fellowship: Adult Reconstructive Surgery; New England Baptist Hospital, 2004-2005

-After completing undergraduate studies at Yale University and post-baccalaureate pre-medical studies at Harvard University, Dr. Ennis graduated from Duke University School of Medicine.
-He completed his residency at Yale University Department of Orthopaedic Surgery.
-He completed Fellowship training in adult reconstructive surgery at New England Baptist Hospital in Boston.
+Further, after completing undergraduate studies at Yale University and post-baccalaureate pre-medical studies at Harvard University, he graduated from Duke University School of Medicine and completed his residency at Yale University Department of Orthopaedic Surgery.
+Additionally, Dr. Ennis completed Fellowship training in adult reconstructive surgery at New England Baptist Hospital in Boston, MA.

 Computer-assisted surgery is the newest generation of technology in joint replacement.
 Surgeons create a visual map of the knee using a highly-precise image guidance system that allows the surgeon to see beyond the ability of the naked eye.
 With infrared cameras and digitized images, every aspect of the operation is tracked by computer including instrumentation and positioning of the implant.
 More precise alignment of the implant leads to better range of motion and long-term results.

 On the first anniversary of the second hip replacement, I wanted to write to formally thank you.
 I feel great.
 Play golf regularly.
 Exercise everyday when I don’t golf.
 Am strong, and have achieved much greater range of motion that I ever thought I would.
 In short, happy all around.
 (Letter from J.O.)

 Dr. Ennis discusses Total Joint Replacement surgery in the videos below: